rsksmart/covalent-docs/docs/content/runtimes/matic.md

 ![Matic network banner](./images/Matic.png)

-# Polygon / Matic Network
+# The Matic Runtime

 ## Introduction

-The [Polygon / Matic Network](https://matic.network/) brings massive scale to Ethereum using an adapted version of Plasma with PoS based side chains that provides a solution for faster and extremely low-cost transactions with finality on the main chain.
-The Matic system ensures liveliness using PoS checkpoints which are pushed to the Ethereum mainchain.
+The [Polygon Network](https://polygon.technology/) brings massive scale to Ethereum using an adapted version of Plasma with PoS-based sidechains, providing a solution for faster and extremely low-cost transactions with finality on the main chain.

+The Matic sidechain runtime ensures liveliness using PoS checkpoints which are pushed to the Ethereum mainchain.
 This enables a single Matic sidechain to theoretically achieve `2^16` transactions per block, and possibly millions of transactions on multiple chains in the future.